SinggihPurba21/SinggihPurba21/ideas/thinking.md

 Consider adding a README.md to explain the purpose and usage of the repository.
 Explore using GitHub Actions for CI/CD to automate testing and deployment.

+Consider adding a README.md explaining the project's purpose and how to run it.
+Explore adding unit tests to ensure code quality and stability.